Skip to main content

 “You know what they do, don’t you?”
 She was a little sceptical.
 Kalyani bit her lower lip.

 “Do you have any idea what they have done?”
 Abhaya’s voice of rebuke made Kalyani look up.
 “They caused this.
 They caused our misery, Didi.”
-Abhaya suddenly hugged her sister, placing her head on Kalyani’s bosom she let out a cry of relief that she was alive.
+Abhaya suddenly hugged her sister, placing her head on Kalyani’s bosom, and she let out a cry of relief that she was alive.
 “They killed Baba…”

 “Hush!”
-Kalyani placed her hand over Abhaya’s lips alarmed.
+Kalyani placed her hand over Abhaya’s lips, alarmed.
 “You will wake the house.”
 She looked around the empty courtyard and sighed.
-“I know what you are trying to say Abhaya, I saw them that day.”
+“I know what you are trying to say, Abhaya, I saw them that day.”
 She made Abhaya stare with a fresh light of hope.

 “Baba killed our family, Abhaya.”
 Her words were firm.
 Abhaya frowned and shook her head.

-“No, you don’t understand Didi.
+“No, you don’t understand, Didi.
 I was home.
-First I heard the bomb and then some men…”
+First, I heard the bomb and then some men…”

 “Baba’s karma killed them.
 Their sins did.
 Not the anarchists.”
 Kalyani’s words made Abhaya draw herself away from her sister in shock.